swiss-territorial-data-lab/proj-tpnl/interface_proj-tpnl/README.md

 ## Overview

-This set of scripts and data are related to the _thermal panel_ detection case.
-The detector is trained on data of the _Aargau Kanton_ using _swissimage_ from _swisstopo_ and labels of the _solai_ project of the _FHNW_.
+This set of scripts and configuration files are related to the _thermal panel_ detection case.
+The detector is initially trained on data of the _Aargau Kanton_ using _swissimage_ from _swisstopo_ and labels of the _SolAI_ project of the _FHNW_.

 ## Usage